MengyiG/MyLeetCodePractice/README.md

     - Finally, return the value of index, which represents the length of the modified array.
   - difficulties
     - how to define the ranges.
-    - how to remove the duplicates in-place.
+    - how to remove the duplicates in-place -> use slow and fast pointers.
   - others
     - integer overflow:
       int left = Integer.MAX_VALUE - 2; // Maximum value of int - 2